abelmarnk/Multisig/README.md

 # Solana Multisig Program

-This project is a **Solana anchor program** that implements a flexible, asset-aware multisig governance system, it is still in the process of being built
+This project is a **Solana anchor program** that implements a flexible, asset-aware multisig governance system, it is still in the process of being built.

 It's inspired by other projects, including:

 - [Squads](https://github.com/Squads-Protocol/v4)